Surprise Out-of-network Bill Dispute Resolution

 I got a surprise bill.
 What can I do about it?

-- A bill for a health care service the enrollee received before January 1, 2019;
+- Health care service the enrollee received before January 1, 2019;

-- A bill for a health care service provided more than a year before the enrollee submits a request for arbitration (extended by any time the bill was the subject of a health care appeal);
+- A health care service provided more than a year before the enrollee submits a request for arbitration (extended by any time the bill was the subject of a health care appeal);

 - Limited benefit coverage;